Home » Practice Areas » Sex Abuse » Workplace Sexual Abuse

 What Is Workplace Sexual Harassment?

-The Equal Employment Opportunity Commission (EEOC) defines sexual harassment as unwelcome sexual advances, requests for sexual favors, and other verbal, physical or visual harassment of a sexual nature in the workplace or a learning environment.
+The Equal Employment Opportunity Commission (EEOC) defines sexual harassment as unwelcome sexual advances, requests for sexual favors, and other verbal, physical, or visual harassment of a sexual nature in the workplace or a learning environment.
 It doesn’t have to explicitly refer to sexual behavior or even refer to a specific person – derogatory speech about women in general, for example, can also be considered sexual harassment if it goes beyond thoughtless teasing or comments.

 Sexual harassment is a broad term that can be applied to a wide variety of incidents.
 Here are just a few examples: